Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream

 This leads to an extended tail at higher velocity dispersion and widths, stemming from larger perturbations due to more concentrated subhalos.
-The velocity dispersion and width of GD-1 are well matched to this model.
+The velocity dispersion and width of GD-1 are consistent with this model.
+Note that stream-width is most sensitive to progenitor mass in our simulations.
+A lower minimum progenitor mass shifts the contours to smaller widths, though our choice of the minimum progenitor mass is conservative in setting the baseline velocity dispersion of the stream, and consistent with the stream's stellar mass \citep{2010ApJ...712..260K,2025NewAR.10001713B}.

 In the bottom panel of Fig.~\ref{fig: model_data_compare}, the red points and contour indicate samples from Model II with $\alpha_1 = 0.4, \ \alpha_2 = 0.1$, and $a_1 = -0.6$, $a_2 = 7.8$.
 The parameters are selected to demonstrate that Model II can produce a distribution of stream widths and velocity dispersions that is nearly identical to that of Model I. For this model, a $10^9~M_\odot$ subhalo has $r_s / r_{s,\rm{cdm}} = 0.4$, while a $10^7~M_\odot$ subhalo has $r_s / r_{s,\rm{cdm}} = 0.1$.
 This model produces an equally valid solution, and from the $(\sigma_{\Delta v_r}, \sigma_{\Delta \phi_2})$ plane alone cannot be distinguished from Model I.